 - If Ind AS 19 applies to your company, actuarial valuation is required for both interim and final financial reporting.

-- If AS 15 applies to your entity, assess if you are eligible for any exemption or relaxation being in Level II or Level III entities category or being a SMC and avail the same.
+- If AS 15 applies to your entity, assess if you are eligible for any exemption or relaxation being a SMC (corporate) or MSME (non-corporate) and avail the same.

-Refer to our primary topic page for more information on other topics related to actuarial valuation of employee benefits.
+Refer to our actuarial valuation resource page for more information on other topics related to actuarial valuation of employee benefits.

 Learn about basics of actuarial valuation of gratuity liability by downloading the guide below: